 As of July 1, 2013, satisfaction of the above six criteria is required to meet the Article 9 -105 amendment: “if a system employed for evidencing the transfer of interests in the chattel paper reliably establishes the secured party as the person to which the chattel paper was assigned.”

 After grasping a better understanding of the legality and security of electronic documents, what should you do now?
-The webinar presents best practices and tips to help get you going, starting with the first recommended step of implementation: getting the internal team prepared to go electronic.
+The first recommended step of implementation: getting the internal team prepared to go electronic.
 Overcoming tradition in an industry based on tradition can be difficult.
 However, it is very possible to obtain both an internal and external buy-in after developing an understanding of all the benefits, cost savings, and efficiency of using electronic documents.
 By bringing all team members together, including the legal team, the design team, IT and more, the decision to go electronic will be much easier and integration much faster across all departments.

 If you would like to learn more about how to keep your electronic documents secure and legal, visit the DocuSign Trust Center.